semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 </tbody>
 </table>

-## Appendix B: Examples of other CI providers not listed in Semgrep Cloud Platform
+### Examples of other CI providers not listed in Semgrep Cloud Platform

 The following CI providers have been tested by the community to run with Semgrep Cloud Platform: